 Google Search is losing ad-dollar market share to visual-heavy platforms like Snapchat and TikTok.
 That’s because Google Search sells text-based ad real estate, which is significantly less engaging and valuable than visual-based advertising.
 And visuals are what Snap and TikTok are selling — and most others in the space, for that matter.

 Google’s self-driving unit, Waymo, appears to be in shambles.
-It’s been losing talent left and right over the past few months, including the unit’s longtime CEO.
+It’s been losing talent left and right over the last year, including the unit’s longtime CEO.
 I’m hearing murmurs from the self-driving industry that Waymo — once considered the runaway AV leader — is falling behind.
 And if current trends persist, this company may not be a major player in self-driving once the tech becomes real.

 Then you have Google Cloud, which is really losing steam, too.
 And while the smart home products from Alphabet are cool, that’s not enough to offset slowing growth elsewhere.